The Astronauts (band): Associated acts

 For a while, the same band – Fifield, Patterson, McLerran, Bretz and Jenkins – performed in the US under the name SunshineWard, who released one single, "Sally Go Around The Roses", in 1967.
 Patterson then left the band and music business, and Fifield and McLerran formed a new band, Hardwater, with Tony Murillo and Peter M. Wyant.
 In 1968, the band released two singles and an album, Hardwater, on Capitol Records, produced by David Axelrod.
 Fifield also had a role in assisting Axelrod and record engineer David Hassinger, who owned the rights to the group name of The Electric Prunes, to find a new group of musicians to take on that group's name for their record, Mass in F Minor.
 Fifield contacted fellow Colorado musicians, Richard Whetstone, John Herron and Mark Kincaid, who then agreed to form one of the final line-ups of The Electric Prunes.

 Reunion

 The Astronauts reunited temporarily to perform in Boulder, Colorado, in 1974, 1988 and 1989.

 Later years

 A four-CD box set of the group's recordings, The Complete Astronauts Collection, was issued on the Collectables label in 1997.

 Dennis Lindsey died in Boulder, Colorado, on May 4, 1992.
 Mark Bretz died August 15, 1999, aged 54.
 Robert "Bob" Demmon worked as a teacher in Coronado, California, whose students included George Sanger.
 He died of cardiac arrest on December 18, 2010, at the age of 71.

 Rich Fifield died on November 18, 2021.
 Jim Gallagher died on November 20, 2021, at the age of 78.
+John 'Storm" Patterson died May 24, 2022 at 81.